May 5, 2019

 few years ago we toyed with the idea of buying a 4wd Sprinter

 van.
-By converting that into an "RV" we'd be able to get
+By converting that into a camper-van we'd be able to

-into and STAY in these more remote spots.
-Sitting there in
+get into and STAY in these more remote spots.
+Sitting there

 the road I realized that was what we had to do.
-This just
+This again,

 So, on January 30th 2019, we bought it.
 And so the journey begins......